alexch/ruby_notes/ruby-basics/more_neat_things.md

 # Operator Overriding

 * operators like `+`, `*`, `<<`, etc. are defined as methods
-* so they can be overridden
+* they can be overridden like any method
 * `String` has some great ones
         "abc" * 3           #=> "abcabcabc"
         "abc" << "def"      #=> "abcdef"